gitter-badger/Buyan/README.md

-+--------------------------+     +-----------------+     +--------+
+this is async call it does not return something +--------------------------+     +-----------------+     +--------+
 |                          |     |                 |     |        |
 | ac "fname" arg1 arg2 ... | +-⇒ |  preroutinghook | +-⇒ | router |